SixLabors/docs/articles/imagesharp/processing.md

 - Normalize orientation early.
 - Crop before expensive down-stream work when the crop meaningfully reduces the pixel area.
 - Apply output-specific effects near the end of the pipeline.
+- Save with an explicit encoder when output quality, metadata, compression, or compatibility matters.

 ## Common Processing Topics